michaelablanchfield/michaelablanchfield.github.io/physical-art.md

 <section id="one">
 	<div class="inner">
 		<p>
 		One of my hobbies is drawing and painting on real life surfaces!
-Shown below is a select view of what I percieve to be some of my highest quality pieces of physical art.
+Shown below is a select few of what I percieve to be some of my highest quality pieces of physical art.
 		</p>
 	</div>
 </section>